-We’ve used a donut chart (excuse the American spelling) to illustrate the mix of properties that have sold in the last 12 months.
-Given the profile of the housing stock in the area, there’s nothing too surprising here, but it’s interesting to see how the different types of properties are represented in the local market.
+We’ve included this chart to show the relative number of flats and houses selling in the last 11 months in our area.
+Due to the profile of the housing stock in the area, there’s nothing too surprising here, but it’s interesting to see how the different types of properties contribute to total sales levels.

 We think your ideal home says a lot about you.
 If the world were your oyster, would you go for something Victorian, Georgian, a duplex apartment, new build house, or maybe a farm?
 Given that we live in Didsbury, obviously our choices are somewhat limited by reality, but what are the hottest types of property and what does this mean for sellers?

 The mix of tenure of properties is a substantial yardstick of the attributes of homes in a local market.
 One of the best parts of the planning system in the UK is that social housing is heavily mixed in with the private stock so we don’t get large geographical divides between people as is the case in urban France.
 This also shows how many people are renting, which has gone up nearly everywhere in the last ten years.

 This chart shows how prices in the local area compare with those in the region and the national picture.
 Given our geographical position relative to the national economic centre of gravity, the relative price levels are what we’d expect.